jkutner/guard-jruby-rspec/README.md

 +  Fix the way guard uses stdin so its not flaky on JRuby

 +  Work out the kinks in gj-rspec script so that specs can be run in main terminal.

+## Thank You

+Thank you to the authors of `guard-rspec`.
+I'm piggybacking off of the hard work done by [Thibaud Guillaume-Gentil](https://github.com/thibaudgg) and others!

 ## Author